Hello! I am a UI/UX Designer.

 Conceptual Designs: I generally start with paper and pencil: sketches, lists, flowcharts and state diagrams, wireframes, and jotted notes.

 Wireframes: I don’t usually do much wireframing beyond paper sketches (or whiteboards), unless there’s a need for something more formal.

-Prototypes: In the past, I often skipped doing mockups and went straight to prototyping directly in HTML, CSS, and JS.
+Prototypes: In the past, I often skipped doing mockups entirely and went straight to to HTML, CSS, and JS.
 As apps become more dynamic, I find this is becoming less efficient, so I’m relying more on mockups, and limiting the scope of high-fidelity prototypes.

 Gathering feedback is just as important for design as gathering requirements.